MSUE in Detroit Series Part One: Civic Outreach Field Guide

-MSU Extension and its employees are expected to make good faith efforts to encourage participation of diverse populations in extension programs and employment.
-An important guideline is for participants in MSU Extension programs to reflect the populations we serve and, as much as possible, in our staff that facilitate our programs.
+MSU Extension and its employees are expected to make good faith efforts to encourage the participation of diverse populations in extension programs and employment.
+An important guideline is for participants in MSU Extension programs to reflect the populations we serve.
+Staff that facilitate our programs should, as much as possible, reflect and represent the populations in our service areas.
 (Source: MSUE Organization and Development Website, 2018)

 The outreach and engagement of underrepresented populations should be embedded in municipal and organizational polices, practices, and decision making processes.
 It should not be a task that occurs when there is a public hearing or community meeting.
 Municipalities and organizations should examine their boards, commissions, and advisory boards to determine if representation include underrepresented populations from their community or the communities in which they deliver programs and services.

 A best practice used by MSUE states:

 For programs held locally, the demographic data and participation data should be regularly reviewed to determine how effective Extension programs are in serving the diverse needs and interests of the community and offer programs that are designed to enhance outreach to be inclusive of the communities’ diverse populations.
 In addition, good faith efforts are made for the Extension workforce to reflect the diverse populations within the relevant labor market from which we recruit applicants for employment.
 (Source: MSUE Organization and Development Website, 2018).